MACAU TRAVEL GUIDE

 How to get to Macau

 Fly – Flights are available from most China airports to Macau International Airport with some direct flights from the bigger airports around Asia.

 Ferry – The country is linked directly to Hong Kong international airport by Turbojet as well as the Hong Kong ferry terminal.

 Helicopter – An increasingly popular choice for residents and tourists, the sky shuttle runs a 15-minute helicopter shuttle service between Macau and Hong Kong – costing HK$4100.

 Bus – Buses are available in mainland China, with buses 3, 5 and 9 taking you to the border gate, allowing you to walk across.

 The casino offers free shuttle buses between areas of the city and their hotel as well as to and from the airport.
 Using these buses is the best and cheapest way to get around.

 Public buses are also available with bus fares listed on the bus stops.
 Just make sure you have coins to pay for journeys.

-You can also opt for a taxi to get around, first 1600meters cost MOP$19 and every 240meters after that costs MOP$2.
+You can also opt for a taxi to get around, the first 1600meters cost MOP$19 and every 240meters after that cost MOP$2.